naparuba/tanuki-www/content/pages/docs/agent/http.md

 * catalog - Manages nodes and services
 * health - Manages health checks
 * session - Session manipulation
-* status - Consul system status
+* status - XXX system status
 * internal - Internal APIs.
 Purposely undocumented, subject to change.

 Each of the categories and their respective endpoints are documented below.